kestra-io/docs/docs/developer-guide/cicd/gitlab/README.md

 ## GitLab CI

-GitLab integrates a solution called [GitLAb CI/CD](https://docs.gitlab.com/ee/ci/) that allow you to define pipelines in `YAML` files to automate tests, compilation, or even deploy for your Applications.
+GitLab integrates a solution called [GitLAb CI/CD](https://docs.gitlab.com/ee/ci/) that allows you to define pipelines in YAML files to automate tests, compilation, or even deploy for your Applications.

 ## Example

 Here is an example of a GitLab CI pipeline.
+We define three stages:
-We define 3 stages, `test` where we validate our flows, `deploy-template` where we deploy our `templates` and finally the stage `deploy-flow` where we deploy our flows.
+* `test`, where we validate our flows
+* `deploy-template`, where we deploy our templates
+* `deploy-flow`, where we deploy our flows.

 ::: warning
-`Flows` should always be deployed before `Templates`, to avoid flows running before their templates are created.
+Flows should always be deployed before Templates, to avoid flows running before their templates are created.
 :::

 ```yaml